alepez/jxxson/README.md

 }
 ````

-If primitive types aren't enough, you can define bind custom types to a json structure:
+If primitive types aren't enough, you can bind custom types to json structures:

 ````cpp
 struct Item {